movanet/mova-notes/README-DEPLOYMENT.md

 # Deployment Guide for Mova's Notes

+## 🚀 Quick Start (NEW - Auto-Deploy System)

+**One-click export and deploy** - No manual steps needed!

+1. Open a note in Obsidian
+2. Press `Ctrl/Cmd + P`
+3. Type: "Export current note and deploy"
+4. Press Enter
+5. Done!
+Your site updates automatically

+The auto-deploy system:
+- ✅ Auto-starts when you open the vault
+- ✅ Auto-installs dependencies (first time only)
+- ✅ Prevents duplicate deploys
+- ✅ Shows Obsidian notifications
+- ✅ Works across different PCs (portable)

+See `.deploy/README.md` and `.deploy/SETUP.md` for details.

+---

+## Manual Deployment (Legacy Method)

-This guide explains how to export and deploy your Obsidian vault using the Webpage HTML Export plugin to Netlify.
+This guide explains the manual process for exporting and deploying using the Webpage HTML Export plugin to Netlify.

 ## Export Process